Have you Been Charged with Bigamy or Marrying a Bigamist in Georgia?

 There was little to no contact with the previous spouse for a period of seven years.
 The statute requires that the former spouse is continually absent for a period of seven years.
 Therefore, any contact will restart the timer, and the accused will be guilty of bigamy if they attempt to marry before the seven years is up.

-The Law Office of Lawson and Berry is here to help you 24/7.
+Our Georgia Sex Crime Attorneys are here to help you 24/7.
 That includes nights, weekends, and holidays.
 We understand that a charge is not the same as a conviction and we will fight for your rights.
 Don’t wait in contacting us because your future is at stake.